kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 * Make it easier to track the actions a single token has taken, and cross-reference that back to the origin of the token (via audit log inspection).
-* Provide a means of checking whether a Pod's token is associated with the same Node as it was associated with when the initial TokenRequest was made (via TokenReview).
+* Provide a means of checking whether a Pod's token is associated with the same Node as it was associated with when the initial TokenRequest was made (via an extra field that can be observed from the TokenReview API).

 ### Non-Goals

-* Embedding requester information beyond just the requesting node.
+* Embedding requester information.
 This is discussed further in the alternatives considered section, and a future KEP may revisit this.
-* Embedding information beyond the Node name and UID into the token.
+* Embedding information beyond the immutable Node name and UID into the token.
 We aim to mimic what is done with the ref fields for secret, pod and serviceaccount (not introduce any additional properties).
-* Changing default behaviour of the TokenReview API to enforce the referenced Node object still exists.
+* Changing default behaviour of the SA authenticator to enforce the referenced Node object still exists.

 ## Proposal